talentdeveloper/groestlcoin/doc/init.md

 Copy groestlcoind.init to /etc/init.d/groestlcoind.
 Test by running `service groestlcoind start`.

-Using this script, you can adjust the path and flags to the bitcoind program by setting the GROESTLCOIND and FLAGS environment variables in the file /etc/sysconfig/bitcoind.
+Using this script, you can adjust the path and flags to the groestlcoind program by setting the GROESTLCOIND and FLAGS environment variables in the file /etc/sysconfig/groestlcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X

-Copy org.bitcoin.bitcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.bitcoind.plist`.
+Copy org.groestlcoin.groestlcoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.groestlcoin.groestlcoind.plist`.

-This Launch Agent will cause bitcoind to start whenever the user logs in.
+This Launch Agent will cause groestlcoind to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run bitcoind as the current user.
+NOTE: This approach is intended for those wanting to run groestlcoind as the current user.
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.groestlcoin.groestlcoind.plist if you intend to use it as a Launch Daemon with a dedicated groestlcoin user.

 Auto-respawn
 -----------------------------------